gimbalinc/hello-gimbal-ios/README.md

 ## In the sample iOS application
 - fill your API KEY into the AppDelegate
 - add the Gimbal.framework from the SDK zip you downloaded
+- to enable Gimbal to operate in the background set your application to **'Uses Bluetooth LE accessories'** background mode

 **When you run this sample you will see the Place Events in the log**